PulseBeamDev/docs/concepts/security.md

 * You define the security policy on the token.
 We enforce policies that you set on the token.
 * Security policies restrict which peer(s) the peer you minted the token for can connect to.
 * We recommend more restrictive for higher security.
 To reduce potential impact of leaked tokens and prevent unintended usage.
 * You provide tokens to users, we recommend you authenticate users before providing them with tokens, to prevent spoofing and impersonation.
-Seem more in Authentication section.
+See more in Authentication section.
 * You define a TTL on the token.
 We recommend shorter TTLS for higher security.
 As it reduces potential impact of leaked tokens
+* You should manage token lifecycle in your client.
+By monitoring token session expiration time and refreshing the token before it expires.
+* You can immediately invalidate all tokens minted by your key by deleting the key from your PulseBeam project.
+PulseBeam does not currently support individual token revocation.

 ### 3.2 Project Access Control

 * We recommend a 1:1 relationship between people and PulseBeam accounts.
 * A PulseBeam account can have many PulseBeam projects.
 * PulseBeam Projects can have many keys.
-* PulseBeam Projects can be shared with many PulseBeam accounts.
+* Many PulseBeam accounts can share ownership of one PulseBeam Project.

 Here is a sample of how you could manage a production application with project access controls.